michami/MBR/Ember3e.md

 Transformations into their base animal form always succeed and take **1** full turn.
 An enemy may attack during this time and if successful, will harm both forms.
 When rolling to avoid damage, use the **+DEX** from the form with the lowest value.

-Each form has their own instance of **HP** and luck.
+Each form has their own instance of **HP** and **luck**.
 They are played like two separate entities.
 If one form drops to **0 HP**, they transform into their other form automatically and cannot change back until healed.
 Short rests and external healing only heals the current form.
 Long rests and self healing magic heal both forms an equal amount.

 **INT** can drop down to **1** in animal form (the only time a stat can drop below **3**) as the animal form can have below human intelligence.